 As a researcher, creating a good annotated bibliography...

-In summary, writing an annotated bibliography helps you develop skills related to critically reading and identifying the key points of a research study and to effectively synthesize the content in a way that helps the reader determine its validity and usefulness in relation to the research problem or topic of investigation.
+In summary, writing an annotated bibliography helps you develop skills related to critically reading and identifying the key aspects of a research study and to effectively synthesize the content in a way that helps the reader determine its validity and usefulness in relation to the research problem.

 NOTE: Do not confuse annotating source materials in the social sciences with annotating source materials in the arts and humanities.
 Rather than encompassing forms of synopsis and critical analysis, an annotation assignment in arts and humanities courses refers to the systematic interpretation of literary texts, art works, musical scores, performances, and other forms of creative human communication for the purpose of clarifying and encouraging analytical thinking about what the author(s)/creator(s) have written or created.
 They are assigned to encourage students to actively engage with the text or creative object.